Untreated Cataracts: Symptoms, Risks, and Why You Should Act Early

 • It’s especially difficult to see at night.

-• Even during the day, your vision is clouded or blurry.
+• Even during the day, you have blurred or cloudy vision.

 • Lamps, headlights, and sunlight seem painfully bright.